-This short video offers information on the resources that can help parents look after babies and raise children.
-The video notes that extended family and friends can be a great source of support.
+This short video explains where and how you can get parenting support in your community, including support for looking after babies and raising children.
+The video notes that extended family and friends can be a great source of help.
 Also, a clinical nurse specialist talks about Tresilian, Australia’s largest child and family health organisation.
 There are many other resources available nationwide that can help you with parenting issues.

 Develop relationships with people you can trust, including parents you admire and trained professionals you can speak to about health or social welfare concerns.
 This can begin before you become a parent.

 Support from people in your social network is crucial in the long term.
 But there will be times when you need more formal support.
 It’s always best to check with a professional if you: